180107134/Online-Software-Shop/README.md

 **6.UI implementation and DB connectionAssignment**

-1.We have created application that is stored in the "/SoftSale" folder.
+1. We have created application that is stored in the "/SoftSale" folder.

-2.We connected the Oracle database server.
+2. We connected the Oracle database server.
 The code for connecting the database is stored in the "/settings.ini" file.

-3.All transactions are in the "/ONLINESTOREDATABASEDIAGRAM.docx" file
+3. All transactions are in the "/ONLINESTOREDATABASEDIAGRAM.docx" file